Relativistic Cosmological Perturbation Theory and the Evolution of Small-Scale Inhomogeneities: Derivation of the Generalised Cosmological Perturbation Theory

-The equations (\ref{subeq:final}) are two differential equations for the two independent and gauge-invariant quantities $\delta_\varepsilon$ and $\delta_n$.
-It follows from equation (\ref{fir-ord}) that perturbations in the total energy density are \emph{gravitationally} coupled to perturbations in the particle number density if $p_n\equiv(\partial p/\partial n)_\varepsilon\le0$, or, equivalently, $p_\varepsilon\equiv(\partial p/\partial\varepsilon)_n\ge\beta^2$, see (\ref{eq:beta-matter}).
+It follows from equation (\ref{fir-ord}) that perturbations in the particle number density are \emph{gravitationally} coupled to perturbations in the total energy density if $p_n\equiv(\partial p/\partial n)_\varepsilon\le0$, or, equivalently, $p_\varepsilon\equiv(\partial p/\partial\varepsilon)_n\ge\beta^2$, see (\ref{eq:beta-matter}).
 This is the case in a \textsc{flrw} universe in the radiation-dominated era and in the era after decoupling of matter and radiation.
-This coupling is independent of the nature of the particles, i.e., it holds true for ordinary matter as well as \textsc{cdm}.
+This coupling is \emph{independent} of the nature of the particles, i.e., it holds true for ordinary matter as well as \textsc{cdm}.
+As a consequence, \textsc{cdm} perturbations do not contract faster than perturbations in ordinary matter do.

 The system of equations (\ref{subeq:final}) is equivalent to a system of \emph{three} first-order differential equations, whereas the original set (\ref{subeq:pertub-gi}) is a \emph{fourth}-order system.
-This difference is due to the fact that the gauge modes (\ref{subeq:gauge-dep}), which are solutions of the set (\ref{subeq:pertub-gi}), are completely removed from the solution set of~(\ref{subeq:final}): one degree of freedom, namely the gauge function $\psi$, has disappeared altogether.
+This difference is due to the fact that the gauge modes (\ref{subeq:gauge-dep}), which are solutions of the set (\ref{subeq:pertub-gi}), are completely removed from the solution set of~(\ref{subeq:final}): one degree of freedom, namely the gauge function $\xi^0(t,\bm{x})$ in (\ref{eq:trans-scalar}), has disappeared altogether.

 The background equations (\ref{subeq:einstein-flrw}) and the new perturbation equations (\ref{subeq:final}) constitute a set of equations which enables one to study the evolution of small fluctuations in the energy density $\delta_\varepsilon$ and the particle number density $\delta_n$ in an open, flat or closed \textsc{flrw} universe with $\Lambda\neq0$ and filled with a perfect fluid with a non-barotropic equation of state for the pressure $p=p(n,\varepsilon)$.